-Creators participating in the YouTube Partner Program can now share in the revenue from eligible cover song videos on YouTube, once those videos are claimed by music publisher owners.
-You will be paid revenue for these videos on a pro rata basis.
+Creators participating in the YouTube Partner Program can share revenue from eligible cover song videos on YouTube, once music publisher owners claim those videos.
+You'll be paid revenue for these videos on a pro rata basis.

-How to determine if your cover song video is eligible for monetization
+How to figure out if your cover song video is eligible for monetization

-You'll know you can share revenue for your cover song video when the Videos page in YouTube Studio shows that your video has the following:
+A video of your cover song will be eligible for monetization when the Videos page in your YouTube Studio shows that your video has the following: